cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 The hands-on exercise is split into eight parts:

-1) Counting experiment (multi-signal signal model)
+1) Counting experiment

-2) Signal Fractions
+2) Migration matrix from the datacards

-3) Shape analysis (SRs only)
+3) Shape analysis with control regions

-4) Adding CRs and systematic uncertainties

-5) Extract the expected intervals for POIs measurements (likelihood scans for each POI)
+4) Extract the expected intervals for POIs measurements

-6) Impacts for each POI

-5) Unblind the measurements (likelihood scans for each POI)
+5) Impacts

+6) Unfold to the gen-level quantities (freeze the TH NPs, scan, multiply predicted cross-sections)

 7) Extract POIs correlations from FitDiagnostics

-8) Unfold to the gen-level quantities (freeze the TH NPs, scan, multiply predicted cross-sections)

  > Throughout the tutorial there are a number of questions and exercises for you to complete.
 These are shown in the boxes like this one.